Azure/Avere/docs/legacy/hpc-cache-preview.md

   * The subnet cannot host any other VMs, even for related services like client machines.
   * If you use multiple cache instances, each one needs its own subnet.

-* The virtual network for the cache should be configured to use the default Azure-provided DNS server.
-Read [Additional prerequisites](hpc-cache-preview/preview-prereqs.md) for more information about network configuration.
+* The cache's virtual network needs access to the Azure DNS server.
+If you set up a custom DNS server, you must configure forwarding so that the cache can access Azure service endpoints.

+  A custom DNS server is needed to resolve hostnames for on-premises storage and can be useful if you want round-robin load balancing among the cache's mount addresses.

+  For more information about setting up a DNS system and configuring forwarding for Azure resources, read [Name resolution for resources in Azure virtual networks](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances).

 ### Permissions